toddshev/upenn-fintech-case-study/case-study.md

 Cryptocurrencies, utilizing blockchain technology, also offer individuals and investors the ability to invest and transact in non-regulated currencies, that are very secure, and can result in very high returns depending on market conditions.

 Fee-for-service financial planning has also become more popular.
-RAther than paying a percent of assets for around-the-clock financial advice, many individuals are paying to have specific questions answered and specific tasks performed.
+Rather than paying a percent of assets for around-the-clock financial advice, many individuals are paying to have specific questions answered and specific tasks performed.
 This may eventually be replaced or heavily augmented by robo-advisors.

 What are the other major companies in this domain?
-Mint.com, SoFi, Lending Club, Funding Circle, OakNorth (Europe), Addepar, Advizr, and with any luck, Handstand (my startup).
+This firm crosses domains, but some of the major players are  Mint.com, SoFi, Lending Club, Funding Circle, OakNorth (Europe), Addepar, and Advizr.
+Larger established financial firms also have their own versions of robo-advising, and historical RIA advisors have become commoditized at this point, indicating robo-advising will increase in market share in future years.

 ## Results
 ---
 What has been the business impact of this company so far?
 Regarding the firm, it is highly profitable, and has surprisingly high fees for the clients who invest assets with them.
 They charge close to the Registered Investment Advisor average of 1% of assets, but due to the large average account balance of $440k, they generate approximately $75M in revenues, with relatively low operating costs.
-The impact of this company is ultimately efficiency of personal financial information, which is difficult to quantify.
+The impact of this company to the consumer is ultimately efficiency of personal financial information, which is difficult to quantify.
 Individuals can now manage their money better, allocate their resources more efficiently, save money on fees, expenses, and taxes which results in a higher propensity to consume, which increases overall spending output leading to economic growth.
 It has likely hurt financial advisors who are less needed when the consumer has the information directly available to them.

-What are some of the core metrics that companies in this domain use to measure success?
+* What are some of the core metrics that companies in this domain use to measure success?
 How is your company performing, based on these metrics?
-The primary metrics/KPI's are pretty straightforward - number of subscribers, recently listed on their website as 2.6 million, Number of investment clients, listed as 24,500, and assets under management, also listed on their website as $14B.
-There are also "add-on" services like financial advice that they would like to maximize.
+The primary metrics/KPI's are pretty straightforward:
+ - number of subscribers (listed as 2.6M), which are ultimately leads in the sales funnel.
+ - Number of investment clients (listed as 24,500), which is the primary revenue source.
+As a subset of this the average account balance increases revenue per client
+ - The culmination of the KPI's mentioned above is assets under management, which is currently listed as $14B.
+While this is relatively small in the financial services arena, it shows exceptional growth for a small company, and they would like to continue increasing this figure.

-* How is your company performing relative to competitors in the same domain?
-Personal Capital is considered to be the most profitable firm in its space, though the industry has some cross-over.
+* Personal Capital is considered to be the most profitable firm in its space, though the industry has some cross-over.
 It is a personal financial management tool and robo-advisor, though it also has personal advisors, as well as asset management.
 With a lot of competitors in different areas in which they participate, it is difficult to say they are the best, though they are definitely a major player and growth potential is virtually unlimited.
+They are much more nimble than traditional asset managers, and have adequate resources to continue investing in technology.

 ## Recommendations
 ---
-* While it looks like they have a strong leadership team, a strong and easily-accessible product, they should focus on the two strategies all financial services firms should: Broaden product offerings, and global expansion.
+* While they appear to have a strong leadership team and a powerful yet easily-accessible product, they should focus on the two strategies all financial services firms should: Broaden product offerings, and global expansion.
 These types of firms make money based on scale, and using their existing technologies, they are positioned to be a market leader in this area.
 * There are many approaches they could take to broaden their offerings.
 These include, but are not limited to, the following:
 -  Offer alternative investments - such as partnering with lending club to give clients a better way to store cash or IRA funds.
 - Allow self-directed IRA's which have the ability to invest directly in real estate, art work, rare coins, currencies, and other non-traditional assets.